VetheonGames/AllPac/README.md

 ## Uninstalling AllPac

 To uninstall AllPac is quite simple.
-You simple remove the `.allpac` directory.
+You just remove the `.allpac` directory.
 As the directory contains all the files associated with AllPac, removing the directory will completely remove AllPac.

 ### NOTE: UNINSTALLING AllPac WILL *NOT* UNINSTALL PACKAGES INSTALLED *BY* AllPac!